timmmleee/practice-problems/drills06/README.md

   - would make the #test element have an attribute 'hi' with a value of 'bye', like the following:
     - <div id="#test" "hi"="bye">

-- addAttributeToElement:
+- putPosInElement:
-  - given an element, an attribute, and a value change the targetted element to the appropriate key/value for example:
+  - given an element, grab that element's position
+  - store the position inside the text of that element
+    - in the following format:
-  - addAttributeToElement('#test','hi','bye')
+    - "x: 30px<br>y: 50px"
-    - would make the #test element have an attribute 'hi' with a value of 'bye', like the following:
+    - Note the break element between the two.
-    - <div id="#test" "hi"="bye">
+  - It should also return an object with the values:
+    - {x: 30, y: 50}
+    - note that there is no 'px' in this case